thebacons/RoadMapMaker_AC/README.md

 # RoadMapMaker_AC
-This version of RoadMapMaker is using office script and MS Excel.
+This version of RoadMapMaker uses Office script and MS Excel.
 The node.js server is using adaptive cards.
-The node.js server connects to Microsoft powerautmate  and triggers a flow, which responds with the url of the roadmap as an Excel file it created.
+The node.js server connects to Microsoft Powerautmate  and triggers a flow, which responds with the URL of the roadmap as an Excel file it created.
 # Overview

 This solution is a Node.js application that uses Express.js for server-side operations and Axios for making HTTP requests.
 The application serves a static HTML page and exposes an endpoint (`/trigger`) that triggers a Power Automate flow when a POST request is made to it.
 The Power Automate flow generates a roadmap based on the provided start and end dates and a flag indicating whether weekends should be included.
 The flow then returns a URL to the generated roadmap, which the application sends back to the client.